 The website of the Liechtenstein FMA provides valuable information regarding the requirements which must be met in order to be permitted to offer services under the TVTG.
 The Liechtenstein FMA has uploaded a questionnaire which provides guidance as to whether the desired business model will be licensed under the TVTG or not.
 It should be noted, however, that the result of this questionnaire is only a rough estimate and not legally binding.

 The Liechtenstein tax regime has not been amended because of the TVTG.
 The uniform corporate income tax rate for companies in Liechtenstein is 12.5%.

 Prior to the TVTG, the Liechtenstein government and the Liechtenstein FMA created the Regulatory Laboratory to help innovative fintech companies with licensing and regulatory issues.
-Furthermore, the Ministry of Presidential Affairs and Finance decided to appoint an internal group of experts to deal with the issue of blockchain technology before the TVTG came into force.
+Furthermore, the Ministry of Presidential Affairs and Finance appointed an internal group of experts to deal with the issue of blockchain technology before the TVTG came into force.

 The holder of the TT key has the power of disposal over the token.
 It is assumed that the person who has the power of disposition is also the person entitled to dispose of the token.
 Any previous holder of the power of disposition is assumed to have been the person entitled to dispose of the token at the time of its possession.
-If someone is the holder of the power of disposition without wanting to be the person authorised to dispose of the token, he or she can trust that the person from whom he or she received the token in good faith is authorised to dispose of it.
+If someone is the holder of the power of disposition without wanting to be the person authorised to dispose of the token, they can trust that the person from whom they received the token in good faith is authorised to dispose of it.